How Much Does it Cost to Build a Soakaway?

 Assuming the test holes prove the project is viable, the construction of the soakaway can begin.

 A typical domestic soakaway will require hollow plastic crates that contain a large enough void to hold water but are strong enough to stop the hole collapsing in on itself.

 A mesh or membrane is used to stop soil blocking the void and pipework is need to transfer the rainwater from the gutters, driveway, patio etc to the soakaway.

 The cost of the soakaway materials for a typical domestic project is around £200.

 The images below help to explain what these materials are and why they’re needed:

-In late 2020 we asked 29 landscape gardeners from various locations around the UK to give us quotes for a new soakaway.
+In early 2021 we asked 29 landscape gardeners from various locations around the UK to give us quotes for a new soakaway.